gabrielmfelix/Restricted-Null-Model/README.md

 ### Arguments

-1. M: Matrix -> a matrix.
+1. M: Matrix -> matrix.
 The original matrix to be randomized.

-2. Pij.Prob -> a matrix.
+2. Pij.Prob -> matrix.
 Matrix of probabilities with the same dimensions of M, computed by PosteriorProb.

 3. Numbernulls -> integer.
 Number of null matrices to be produced.